wighawag/hardhat-deploy/README.md

 In any case, as a general advice every deploy function should be idempotent.
 This is so they can always recover from failure or pending transaction.

-This is why the `bre.deployments.deploy` function will by default only deploy if the contract code has changed, making it easier to write idempotent script.
+This is why the `hre.deployments.deploy` function will by default only deploy if the contract code has changed, making it easier to write idempotent script.

 An example of a deploy script :